Waterfowl hunt opener conditions

 Public Shooting Grounds WMA marsh

-Water/marsh conditions: Water conditions have been fair this year.
-Pondweed and other waterfowl food production was good to excellent throughout Public Shooting Grounds.
+Water/marsh conditions: Water conditions have been poor to fair this year.

-• Wetlands outside of impoundments — including south of Hull Lake, south of Wigeon Lake and the West Marsh — have been dry most of the summer.
+• Wetlands outside of impoundments — including south of Hull Lake, south of Wigeon Lake, Wigeon Marsh, sections of Pintail Marsh and the West Marsh — have been dry most of the summer.

 Access: Gates will open the afternoon of Sept.
-19. All roads and parking lots have been (or will be) mowed and graded before the general opener.
-Speed bumps and a speed limit of 15 mph has been installed on the main road near the blinds designated for physically challenged hunters.
+18. All roads and parking lots have been (or will be) mowed and graded before the general opener.
+Speed bumps and a speed limit of 15 mph have been installed on the main road near the blinds designated for physically challenged hunters.
 Please be careful and slow down.

-Bird use: As of Sept.
-9, bird numbers are excellent and seem to be showing up earlier this year.
+Bird numbers: As of Sept.
+9, bird numbers are increasing daily.
 They should continue to build in numbers as we approach the Youth Waterfowl Hunt and general opener.
 Mallards, pintails, green-winged teal, gadwalls, cinnamon teal and some redheads are present now.
 Wigeons are starting to show up in good numbers.
 There are also a good number of Canada geese right now.

 General information: